RedisLabs/redislabs-docs/content/stack/deprecated-features/_index.md

 ---
-Title: Previous Redis Stack features and modules
+Title: Deprecated Redis Stack features and modules
-linkTitle: Previous features
+linkTitle: Deprecated features
 description: Features (modules) that have been deprecated or replaced with a new version.
 weight: 90
 alwaysopen: false